BofA Securities lifts Gerdau S.A. ADR [GGB] price estimate. Who else is bullish?

 BofA Securities have made an estimate for Gerdau S.A.
 ADR shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on November 20, 2023.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $7 to $6.
 The new note on the price target was released on February 09, 2023, representing the official price target for Gerdau S.A.
 ADR stock.
 Previously, the target price had yet another raise to $6.10, while Citigroup analysts kept a Buy rating on GGB stock.

 Gerdau S.A.
-ADR [GGB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.93.
-With this latest performance, GGB shares dropped by -2.03% in over the last four-week period, additionally sinking by -12.03% over the last 6 months – not to mention a drop of -12.33% in the past year of trading.
+ADR [GGB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.91.
+With this latest performance, GGB shares gained by 6.15% in over the last four-week period, additionally sinking by -13.33% over the last 6 months – not to mention a drop of -13.80% in the past year of trading.

 Gerdau S.A.
 ADR’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.24 and a Current Ratio set at 2.59.